A good climate in Vienna at last

 Shortened evaporation distance requirements

 What has long been an international success story is now making the rounds in the federal capital of Vienna: The patented ORBIT WING® system from Merlin Technology.
 The revolutionary high-pressure channel humidification system from Upper Austria has been doing a great job in both Schloss Belvedere and Vorderen Zollamtsstraße 13 in the third district since the beginning of this year.
 "Constant humidity not only benefits people, but also valuable exhibits and sensitive materials," knows engineer Franz Schrems, Technical Manager at MERLIN® Technology.
-With shorter evaporation distance requirements and high efficiency, the Micro Drop ORBIT WING® system saves space, costs and up to 90% energy compared to conventional technologies.
+With shorter evaporation distance requirements and high efficiency, the Micro Drop ORBIT WING® system saves space, costs and up to 90% energy compared to electric steam humidifiers.
 "In addition, we have successfully implemented our FORTE ultrasonic humidification in Belvedere Castle," said Schrems.

 Collective sigh of relief